vghuy17ck1/svt-av1-psyex/README.md

 Set the path to an HDR10+ JSON file for encoding HDR10+ video.
 SVT-AV1-PSY needs to be built with the `enable-hdr10plus` flag enabled in build.sh (see `./Build/linux/build.sh --help` for more info) (Thank you @quietvoid !)

+- `--chroma-qm-min` & `--chroma-qm-max` *0 to 15*

+Set the minimum & maximum quantization matrices for chroma planes.
+The defaults are 0 and 15, respectively.
+These options decouple chroma quantization matrix control from the luma quantization matrix options currently available, allowing for more control over chroma quality.

 ### Modified Defaults

 SVT-AV1-PSY has different defaults than mainline SVT-AV1 in order to provide better visual fidelity out of the box.
 They include: